mcabrejos24/Thievary-Solidity/README.md

 Once you make your changes on your new brach, commit and submit a pull request.

-Tests will run against your changes.
-If they do not pass, read the log to see why they failed.
-If they pass then request a review from @mcabrejos24.

 Once a review has been submitted and approved, you may merge the pull request.

 ## Deploying the contract